hezhao/cycle/README.md

-wkcycle
+Cycle
 =======

-Bike Commute Challenge with [Moves](https://www.moves-app.com/) app, it logs your trips, and calculates your average daily, weekly, and monthly bike commute speed betwen your home and work, and compare your trips with other cyclists globally.
+Leveraging [Moves](https://www.moves-app.com/) app data, Cycle logs your trips, and calculates your average daily, weekly, and monthly bike commute speed between your home and work, and compare your trips with other cyclists globally.

 ### Getting Started
 1. Apply for a [Moves API](https://dev.moves-app.com/) key